khulnasoft/integrations-core/mongo/README.md

 ## Overview

-Connect MongoDB to Datadog in order to:
+Connect MongoDB to Khulnasoft in order to:

 - Visualize key MongoDB metrics.
 - Correlate MongoDB performance with the rest of your applications.

 You can also create your own metrics using custom `find`, `count` and `aggregate` queries.

 **Note**: MongoDB v3.0+ is required for this integration.
-Integration of MongoDB Atlas with Datadog is only available on M10+ clusters.
+Integration of MongoDB Atlas with Khulnasoft is only available on M10+ clusters.

 ## Setup

 ### Installation

-The MongoDB check is included in the [Datadog Agent][2] package.
+The MongoDB check is included in the [Khulnasoft Agent][2] package.
 No additional installation is necessary.

 ### Architecture